 We care about representing music from the entirety of our community.
 Our programming reflects works from composers of diverse ethnicities, stylistic approaches, social standing, identities, etc. We know that there is much to be done to create a community of equity and diversity and are constantly striving to promote the values we hold closest to our hearts.

-Boston-based Semiosis Quartet, formed in 2014.
+Boston-based Semiosis Quartet was formed in 2014.
 Described by the Boston Musical Intelligencer as “astonishing,” the quartet is quickly gaining a reputation as a dynamic ensemble dedicated to presenting the string quartet repertoire of the 20th and 21st centuries.

 The quartet’s name refers to a process where a subject uses a message or symbol to communicate.
 The audience interprets the message to derive meaning.
 Study of this process crosses the boundaries of linguistics, anthropology, and biological sciences.
 Likewise, Semiosis Quartet demonstrates how the contemporary string quartet repertoire is a vehicle for a diverse collection of narratives from around the world.